Insider Selling: PennyMac Financial Services, Inc. (NYSE:PFSI) Insider Sells 10,000 Shares of Stock

-PennyMac Financial Services, Inc. (NYSE:PFSI) insider David M. Walker sold 10,000 shares of the business’s stock in a transaction dated Wednesday, February 17th.
-The shares were sold at an average price of $65.88, for a total value of $658,800.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+PennyMac Financial Services, Inc. (NYSE:PFSI) insider David M. Walker sold 10,000 shares of the stock in a transaction that occurred on Wednesday, February 24th.
+The shares were sold at an average price of $61.20, for a total value of $612,000.00.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.

-PennyMac Financial Services (NYSE:PFSI) last released its quarterly earnings results on Thursday, February 4th.
-The real estate investment trust reported $5.97 earnings per share for the quarter, topping analysts’ consensus estimates of $5.92 by $0.05.
-The business had revenue of $1.04 billion for the quarter, compared to analysts’ expectations of $1.06 billion.
-PennyMac Financial Services had a return on equity of 54.29% and a net margin of 42.70%.
-On average, research analysts predict that PennyMac Financial Services, Inc. will post 20.98 earnings per share for the current fiscal year.

-A number of hedge funds have recently bought and sold shares of PFSI.
-First Trust Advisors LP lifted its stake in PennyMac Financial Services by 2.6% in the 1st quarter.
-First Trust Advisors LP now owns 111,812 shares of the real estate investment trust’s stock valued at $2,487,000 after buying an additional 2,862 shares in the last quarter.
-Nisa Investment Advisors LLC purchased a new stake in PennyMac Financial Services in the 3rd quarter valued at approximately $52,000.
-Foundry Partners LLC purchased a new stake in PennyMac Financial Services in the 3rd quarter valued at approximately $5,677,000.
-Princeton Global Asset Management LLC lifted its stake in PennyMac Financial Services by 100.0% in the 3rd quarter.
-Princeton Global Asset Management LLC now owns 1,000 shares of the real estate investment trust’s stock valued at $58,000 after buying an additional 500 shares in the last quarter.
-Finally, Duncker Streett & Co.
-Inc. purchased a new stake in PennyMac Financial Services in the 3rd quarter valued at approximately $35,000.
-51.72% of the stock is currently owned by hedge funds and other institutional investors.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, February 25th.
+Stockholders of record on Friday, February 12th will be paid a dividend of $0.20 per share.
+The ex-dividend date of this dividend is Thursday, February 11th.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.36%.
+This is a positive change from PennyMac Financial Services’s previous quarterly dividend of $0.12.
+PennyMac Financial Services’s dividend payout ratio (DPR) is 16.36%.

-Several analysts have recently weighed in on PFSI shares.
-Wedbush reissued an “outperform” rating on shares of PennyMac Financial Services in a report on Monday, February 1st.
-Barclays boosted their target price on PennyMac Financial Services from $75.00 to $80.00 and gave the company an “overweight” rating in a report on Tuesday, November 10th.
-They noted that the move was a valuation call.
+Several research analysts recently commented on PFSI shares.
+Piper Sandler increased their price target on PennyMac Financial Services from $90.00 to $109.00 and gave the company an “overweight” rating in a research report on Friday, February 5th.
+JMP Securities upped their price objective on PennyMac Financial Services from $65.00 to $75.00 and gave the company an “outperform” rating in a research note on Wednesday, December 2nd.
 Credit Suisse Group upped their price objective on PennyMac Financial Services from $80.00 to $85.00 and gave the company an “outperform” rating in a research note on Monday, February 8th.
-Zacks Investment Research raised PennyMac Financial Services from a “hold” rating to a “strong-buy” rating and set a $74.00 price objective for the company in a research note on Wednesday, February 10th.
-Finally, Piper Sandler upped their price objective on PennyMac Financial Services from $90.00 to $109.00 and gave the company an “overweight” rating in a research note on Friday, February 5th.
-Eight research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and an average target price of $83.13.
+Keefe, Bruyette & Woods upped their price objective on PennyMac Financial Services from $72.00 to $77.00 and gave the company an “outperform” rating in a research note on Monday, February 8th.
+Finally, Jefferies Financial Group assumed coverage on PennyMac Financial Services in a research note on Monday, December 14th.
+They issued a “buy” rating and a $95.00 price objective on the stock.
+Eight equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
+The company currently has a consensus rating of “Buy” and a consensus target price of $83.13.

+A number of large investors have recently modified their holdings of the stock.
+Hsbc Holdings PLC acquired a new stake in PennyMac Financial Services during the fourth quarter worth approximately $221,000.
+Virtu Financial LLC grew its position in PennyMac Financial Services by 89.3% during the fourth quarter.
+Virtu Financial LLC now owns 10,334 shares of the real estate investment trust’s stock worth $678,000 after buying an additional 4,875 shares in the last quarter.
+Verition Fund Management LLC acquired a new stake in PennyMac Financial Services during the fourth quarter worth approximately $237,000.
+Truist Financial Corp grew its position in PennyMac Financial Services by 30.2% during the fourth quarter.
+Truist Financial Corp now owns 19,930 shares of the real estate investment trust’s stock worth $1,307,000 after buying an additional 4,622 shares in the last quarter.
+Finally, Canada Pension Plan Investment Board acquired a new stake in PennyMac Financial Services during the fourth quarter worth approximately $663,000.
+51.72% of the stock is currently owned by institutional investors and hedge funds.

 PennyMac Financial Services Company Profile